DH800 & DH1200 are terms DryFan® / DH800 INOX & DH1200 INOX are terms for DryBoat®

 Both units are "3-Hole" that means that wet air is drawn into the unit is filtered and cleaned.
 The air is then separated.
 85% of the dry, clean air is exhausted out while 15% of the air is used to exhaust water as Nano Mist to the outside.

 The water can indeed be exhausted vertically upwards.
 Ideally, there should be a decline in the exhaust hose to stop condensation building in the exhaust and running back into the dehumidifier.
 However, there will be instances when this is not possible or desired.

 If the exhaust length is short, condensation of Nano Mist may be unlikely to happen at all.
 Longer lengths or dehumidifiers used in colder climates (even down to -20°C) may need the exhaust hose lagged with insulation.
 A condensation trap can also be fitted if used in conditions above freezing.

-Ducts can be longer than prescribed but performance will decrease with additional length due to air resistance.
-An solution to this issue, if air flow or extraction performance is a concern, is to use wider diameter ducts to increase the air flow using larger diameter ducts than that are prescribed and suitable couplings.
+Ducts can be longer than prescribedbut performance will decrease with additional length due to added air resistance (around 20% per additional meter added to the 3m maximum (Nano Mist exhaust air duct around 20% for every 0.3 meters over the 1 meter maximum).
+A solution to this issue, if air flow or extraction performance is a concern, is to use wider diameter ducts to those prescribed and suitable couplings (not provided).